Skip to main content

 Spanish Intensive Track

-• Students will take five classes in Spanish designed to improve their knowledge of Spanish language and culture.
+• Students will take up to five classes in Spanish designed to improve their knowledge of Spanish language and culture.

 • All Spanish majors and minors are required to take at least one additional Spanish course upon their return to Loyola to complete their program.